Thewbi/neorv32/README.md

 This means: Dear vector engine, please configure yourself to process 16 8bit elements (e8) using a group size of 1 (m1).

 The second parameter to vsetvli contains the value 16 which is the so called AVL ::= Application Vector Length.
 It is a user request which maybe the vector engine cannot fulfill.
 To check what the vector engine really will commit to, the return value to the vestvli instruction is the vl-value.
-The vl value is the value that the vector engine returns into the register specified as first parameter.
+The vl value is the value that the vector engine returns into the register specified as first parameter to the vsetvli instruction.
 Also the vl value is written into the vl register!

 The e8 argument is a value for the SEW ::= Selected Element Width.
 This is where the user specifies the size in bits of a single vector element to perform computation on.
 In this case the vector should be a vector of eight bit uint8_t elements.

 The m1 argument is the LMUL argument ::= which is the amount of vector registers to combine also known as the group.
 In this case the user wants the vector engine to combine only a single vector register (We assume VLEN=128 = 128 bit per vector register.)

 Now the vsetvli instruction is processed and the vector engine will return vl into the first register and into the vl register.

+TODO: what happens if the requested amount of elements will not fit into the group size?
+Example: 128 bit per vector register (VLEN = 128).
+User wants 32 8bit elements computed with a LMUL (group size) Of 1?
+The data does not fit into the group!

 Next we need to look at page 23 to understand what the decision of the execution engine will be based on.